digitranslab/fwego/docs/patterns/forms.md

 # Frontend forms

-The Baserow frontend has a form pattern to create reusable and optionally nested form components using the form mixin (`modules/core/mixins/form.js`).
+The Fwego frontend has a form pattern to create reusable and optionally nested form components using the form mixin (`modules/core/mixins/form.js`).
 This pattern is a consistent way of creating forms, validation, reusability, and error handling.